websanco/liferay-learn/docs/dxp/7.x/en/developing-applications/data-frameworks/implementing-an-item-selector.md

 The item criteria for an item selector determines the kind of data that it handles, including what kind of entities to display.

-Since the Java class defining the portlet render logic for the sample JSP portlet is in `JSPPortlet.java`, begin by overriding the `render` method of the [`MVCPortlet` class](https://github.com/liferay/liferay-portal/blob/7.3.4-ga5/portal-kernel/src/com/liferay/portal/kernel/portlet/bridges/mvc/MVCPortlet.java) to add your Java code needed for creating an item selector.
+Since the Java class defining the portlet render logic for the sample JSP portlet is in `F5D5JSPPortlet.java`, begin by overriding the `render` method of the [`MVCPortlet` class](https://github.com/liferay/liferay-portal/blob/7.3.4-ga5/portal-kernel/src/com/liferay/portal/kernel/portlet/bridges/mvc/MVCPortlet.java) to add your Java code needed for creating an item selector.
 References to the two following types of classes are needed together to specify the item criteria for your selector:

 1. A criterion class to represent the desired entities to display in the item selector.
-Criterion classes must implement the [`ItemSelectorCriterion` interface](https://github.com/liferay/liferay-portal/blob/7.3.l-ga5/modules/apps/item-selector/item-selector-api/src/main/java/com/liferay/item/selector/ItemSelectorCriterion.java).
+Criterion classes must implement the [`ItemSelectorCriterion` interface](https://github.com/liferay/liferay-portal/blob/7.3.4-ga5/modules/apps/item-selector/item-selector-api/src/main/java/com/liferay/item/selector/ItemSelectorCriterion.java).

    This example uses a reference to [`RoleItemSelectorCriterion`](https://github.com/liferay/liferay-portal/blob/7.3.4-ga5/modules/apps/roles/roles-item-selector-api/src/main/java/com/liferay/roles/item/selector/RoleItemSelectorCriterion.java) so that User Roles are shown in the selector.
 Define the criterion by creating a new instance of the class: